 Ask any healthy senior what worries them the most about the ageing process and there’s a good chance they will mention the fear of developing some form of dementia.
-As life expectancy has increased so too has the expectation of staying health and mentally sharp.
+As life expectancy has increased so too has the expectation of staying healthy and mentally sharp, and ensuring better brain health.

 But looking after our brain health isn’t something just to be thought about towards the latter half of our lives, it matters across the trajectory of our lifespan beginning in childhood.